jackgrauer/NBAstudy/ARTICLE.md

 Sports economists have used team relocations, venue construction, and lockouts and strikes as natural experiments to this effect, but the last major 2011 NBA stoppage resulted in only 11 un-played NBA home games over the course of 161-days.
 League-wide, the partial loss of a single season represented hundreds of millions of dollars due to a lockout by team management over a contract dispute.
 Locally, the Philadelphia City Controller’s Office estimated potential tax revenue losses at only around $90,000 per game (Gambacorta).

 ## LITERATURE REVIEW
 Majority academic concensus holds that consensus public investment in sports mostly produces losses, and occasionally neutral results or slim gains (Bradbury et al., 2023, p.
 2).
-The few voices of dissent have generally held that the public benefits of professional sports may only be quantified in extra-financial metrics like civic pride and personal inspiration, and have favored qualitative methodologies like phone surveys over
+The few voices of dissent have generally held that the public benefits of professional sports may only be quantified in extra-financial metrics like civic pride and personal inspiration, and have favored qualitative methodologies like phone surveys over quantitative assessments.

-Bradbury et al. has already recently and diligently catalogued the recent, the larger history of work on the economic effects of all professional sports leagues over the last several decades.
+Bradbury et al. has recently and diligently catalogued the recent, the larger history of work on the economic effects of all professional sports leagues over the last several decades.
 The current review focused more narrowly on NBA teams and stadiums and the tax revenue local governments collect from them.

 The contributions of professional basketball to tax revenue, observable at the state level, represent fractions of those from professional football and baseball (Belleville).
 The most granular end of the research has differentiated between individual NBA games, and game types: playoff, regular season, home, away.
 NBA playoff games generated positive revenue, versus regular home and away games, which produced net revenue losses (Baade, Baumann, and Matheson, 2008, p.
 800).